Jim Gardiner (Chicago politician): Political career

+In 2025, Gardiner opposed the construction of a 48-unit apartment building at 5500 W. Devon Ave, arguing that the building would be inconsistent with the character of the neighborhood and would worsen parking.

-Controversies
+Controversies and legal issues

-According to Axios, Gardiner is the "most controversial alder in the council."
+Justin Kaufman wrote in Axios that Gardiner is the "most controversial alder in the council."

 In November 2020, Gardiner was sued for alleged abuse of power and false arrest of a ward resident.
 Gardiner's co-defendants include 45th Ward Superintendent Charles Sikanich and seven Chicago police officers.
 The lawsuit alleges that Gardiner used his capacity as an alderman to have a construction worker arrested after he found a ward workers cell phone that was mistakenly left at a 7-Eleven; in March 2022, a federal judge green lighted the lawsuit to continue.
+The City of Chicago ultimately paid a $100,000 fine as a result of this lawsuit.

 Federal officials are investigating allegations that Gardiner has taken bribes and demanded payments for actions.
+No charges have cemented from the investigation.